Pam writes about DIY projects—everything from home decorating to recycling/upcycling and more!

 How to Dye Wood

 The first time I used liquid color dye as a wood finish, it was a spur of the moment decision.
 I had a piece of unfinished furniture and no extra cash to purchase any wood stain.
 As it happened, using the color dye to dye wood turned out to be a great choice.
 I was looking for a more natural way to finish wood and this method of dying wood was definitely more natural.

 The second time I wanted to dye wood I didn't even have to think about it.
 I chose to color dye.
 Since then I've discovered several other methods to stain wood with dyes.
-This page covers some of the ways to color dye wood.
+This article covers some of the ways to color dye wood.

-Dye Wood with Color Dyes
+Dye Wood With Color Dyes

 The color dye I use to dye wood is most commonly used to dye fabric.
 It comes in a variety of shades and can quickly transform unfinished furniture or bare wood.

 The results are similar to wood stain minus the annoying smell.
 You'll also find color dye is easier to clean up.
 Another benefit is the affordability of color dye versus wood stain.

 - Prepare bare wood to accept color dye by wiping any loose dust or dirt from the wood surface.
 Use painters cloth or a drop cloth to protect the work area from any spillage.

 - Put on rubber gloves.
 Pour a small amount of the color dye chosen for the unfinished furniture piece into an empty margarine tub or tupperware container.
 Be careful not to fill the tub all the way—it's easier to manage when there is only a small amount of liquid.